 - Warning Defects – Warning defects occur when insufficient instructions or improper labeling result in improper use of the product by the consumer.

 Products liability claims may also be based on the theory of a breach of warranty.
 Breach of warranty claims are divided into two general avenues as well.
 An Express Warranty claim is a written representation made by the seller of a product that the product is guaranteed to work or perform in a given manner.
 An Implied Warranty is not written, but is an assumed understanding that a product will work or perform for its intended purpose.

 Whether the product liability claim was caused by negligence or by a breach of warranty, or a combination of both, product defects create a significant hazard for consumers.
 In some cases, each of the links in the chain of production may be responsible for the defective product, including the product designer, component designer, product manufacturer, component manufacturer, product distributor and product seller.
 Investigating each of these responsible parties can be an exhaustive, costly process that requires significant legal expertise.

-Product liability attorney in North Carolina
+Product Liability Attorney in North Carolina

-Our primary goal at Schwaba law is to protect your rights as a consumer and help you recover if a hazardous product causes harm.
+Our primary goal at Schwaba Law Firm is to protect your rights as a consumer and help you recover if a hazardous product causes harm.
 An injury award may include any costs incurred as a result of a product’s hazardous condition, including medical bills, wage loss and any pain and suffering caused by the defective product.
 Each product liability case is unique to each product and each individual, tailored to get fair compensation for the loss.

 Understanding product liability is a complex and serious matter that should be handled by experienced product liability attorneys.
-At Schwaba Law, we have lawyers who are more than qualified to take your case.
+At Schwaba Law Firm, we have lawyers who are more than qualified to take your case.
 If you or a loved one need help with a product liability claim, call us.
 We are here to assist you